Sporogenesis

 Sporogenesis is the production of spores in biology.
 The term is also used to refer to the process of reproduction via spores.
 Reproductive spores were found to be formed in eukaryotic organisms, such as plants, algae and fungi, during their normal reproductive life cycle.
 Dormant spores are formed, for example by certain fungi and algae, primarily in response to unfavorable growing conditions.
-Most eukaryotic spores are haploid and form through cell division, though some types are diploid or dikaryons and form through cell fusion.
+Most eukaryotic spores are haploid and form through cell division, though some types are diploids or dikaryons and form through cell fusion.

 Reproduction via spores

 Reproductive spores are generally the result of cell division, most commonly meiosis (e.g. in plant sporophytes).
 Sporic meiosis is needed to complete the sexual life cycle of the organisms using it.

 In some cases, sporogenesis occurs via mitosis (e.g. in some fungi and algae).
 Mitotic sporogenesis is a form of asexual reproduction.
 Examples are the conidial fungi Aspergillus and Penicillium, for which mitospore formation appears to be the primary mode of reproduction.
 Other fungi, such as ascomycetes, utilize both mitotic and meiotic spores.
 The red alga Polysiphonia alternates between mitotic and meiotic sporogenesis and both processes are required to complete its complex reproductive life cycle.

 In the case of dormant spores in eukaryotes, sporogenesis often occurs as a result of fertilization or karyogamy forming a diploid spore equivalent to a zygote.
 Therefore, zygospores are the result of sexual reproduction.

 Reproduction via spores involves the spreading of the spores by water or air.
 Algae and some fungi (chytrids) often use motile zoospores that can swim to new locations before developing into sessile organisms.
 Airborne spores are obvious in fungi, for example when they are released from puffballs.
 Other fungi have more active spore dispersal mechanisms.
 For example, the fungus Pilobolus can shoot its sporangia towards light.
 Plant spores designed for dispersal are also referred to as diaspores.
 Plant spores are most obvious in the reproduction of ferns and mosses.
 However, they also exist in flowering plants where they develop hidden inside the flower.
 For example, the pollen grains of flowering plants develop out of microspores produced in the anthers.

 Reproductive spores grow into multicellular haploid individuals or sporelings.
 In heterosporous organisms, two types of spores exist: microspores give rise to males and megaspores to females.
 In homosporous organisms, all spores look alike and grow into individuals carrying reproductive parts of both genders.